Dracks/knestjs/readme.md

 Now you can call to the `MigrationService.makeMigrations` to generate the migrations.
 My recomendation is to use some package like nestjs-command as shown in the [example](./knestjs-sample/src/cli/cli.module.ts).

+## Todo
+The following list is the main points I will like to address to consider the library in version 1

+* [x] creation and deletion of indexes
+* [ ] tools to access the models directly (Extra package using objection?)
+* [ ] Keep the ordering of the fields on modifications (Adding the after in the alter table)
+* [ ] Add the option to generate the migrations in typescript
+* [ ] Add the option to automatically change the properties and/or classes casing (f.e.: automatically transform to snake_case)
+* [ ] Split types for the declarations one that is the used in the interfaces, and another to work internally
+* [ ] Handle column mutation
+* [ ] Handle index mutation
+* [ ] Handle partial indexes

+As a general Idea, I will like to provide 3 packages, one is the current @knestjs/core, one should provide direct interface to knex to use it for doing the queries, and the third one should provide ObjectionJs